dev-nelsonjr/ruby/diamond/README.md

 * The first row contains one 'A'.
 * The last row contains one 'A'.
 * All rows, except the first and last, have exactly two identical letters.
+* All rows have as many trailing spaces as leading spaces.
+(This might be 0).
 * The diamond is horizontally symmetric.
 * The diamond is vertically symmetric.
 * The diamond has a square shape (width equals height).